 The increase in income means greater opportunities for education, better access to nutritious foods, and more involvement in decision-making at the household level.
 This programming also addresses gender equality in our communities, leading to healthier and more educated households, greater economic opportunities, and an improved outlook for future generations.

-This year, Oleleshwa Farm in Kenya expanded to include 200 acres of land and 12 greenhouses, increasing its capacity to support student lunch programs (to date the farm has provided food for more than 2,000,000 meals) and providing agricultural training to community leaders.
+This year, Oleleshwa Farm in Kenya expanded to include 200 acres of land and 12 greenhouses, increasing its capacity to support student lunch programmes (to date the farm has provided food for more than 2,000,000 meals) and providing agricultural training to community leaders.

 With agricultural training and access to food produced at Oleleshwa Farms, food security is addressed at a local level and community members have a consistent source for healthy and diversified foods.
-Support for our lunch program also means better nutrition for students, which translates to improved attendance rates and better concentration and productivity during classes.
+Support for our lunch programme also means better nutrition for students, which translates to improved attendance rates and better concentration and productivity during classes.